sjbennett123/polarlarp/content/background/bloody_fist.md

 >Seneschal of Elysia
 >For Duke Azeroth Dragonheart

-#### The rise of Olzen
+#### The Rise of Olzen
 Olzen was originally an Oaken Wood Elf.
 He was cast out by the elves and race changed forcibly to an Orc.
 He then joined with the Bloody Fist.
 Originaly the Bloody Fist power structure was very barbaric and nomadic.
 It mostly relied on numbers and just wanted to smash anyone who opposed them.
 After Olzen joined the Bloody Fist became much more organized and fearsome.
 Olzen had an artifact, a welders glove with chain mail that granted him tremendous power in battle.
 He bargained with a Fae Prince to augment the strength of both him and the Bloody Fist.

 The Bloody Fist led by Olzen committed heinous crimes against the Oaken Wood Eves.
 Shamans would try to obliterate the Oaken Wood Elves with formal magic.
 Olzen could walk the Winding of the Oaken Woods to move his troops this made his army untrackable.
 The Bloody Fist had 4 generals who he blessed with powers.
 All of the generals were killed at once with a group led by Henet.
 Olzen was also slain in a pitched battle.
 The war lasted about 2 years.

 The heroes of Elysia put the remainder of the Bloody Fist to death by a witch hunt level of extermination.
 The surviving Bloody Fist ran into the darkened forests and hills of eastern Stonewood.

 ### The Time Between the Wars

 In exile they tried to adopt a new way of life but all they knew was war and raiding so this was a doomed venture.
 Over these 20 years, the burning memory of defeat and exile chewed away at the surviving Bloody Fist Tribe's sanity and will to live.

 ### The Coming of the Urakhai

+A young orc Ahroun makes a bargain with an entity known as "The Black Shadow".
+This bargain changes the orcs that accept the tranformation to be come Urakhai Dragon Orcs that have extensive powers.

 ### The Taking of Stonewood

-, Cuz of everything that was going on with the crystal barrier.
-They moved in, they kind of oppressed stone wood.
-They were unchecked
+Because the heroes of Elysia were not there to defend the city due to issues with the crystal barrier.
+The Bloody Fist moved in and oppressed Stonewood.
 The taking of Stonewood was fast and brutal.
 Anyone that did not accept the Accords of the Fist was put to death.

 #### The Accords of the Fist

 The Accords of the Fist were agreed to by the townspeople as part of the parlay with the Bloody Fist Orcs.
-There was some initial resistance but now it’s just how you live your life.
-When you see anyone that is not following the rules you will be concerned that the Orcs will see that the agreement is not being kept to.
-You have been safe after the initial purge but, those that did not obey the laws that the Bloody Fist put down have not been so lucky.

 - No weapons on person or drawn
 - No spells in hand